tombrereton/bordeaux/README.md

 But we need to make sure the branch is up to date with the master so really the commands should be:
 ```
 git add -A
-git commit -m "[some message decribing what youve done so far]"
+git commit -m "[some message decribing what you have done]"
 git checkout master
 git pull upstream master
 git checkout [name_of_your_new_branch]